datamindedacademy/lambda-kappa-MapReduce/README.md

 ### EXTRA

-Have a look at [Amazon EMR](https://aws.amazon.com/emr/) (Elastic MapReduce).
+Have a look at [Amazon EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html) (Elastic MapReduce).
 It will be useful for the next classes and your evaluation project.
-You can start playing with it by following this tutorial: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html
+You can start playing with it by following this tutorial: [https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html)

 [Data Minded Academy]: https://www.dataminded.academy/